 In 2002, local weatherman, shuttle driver, and pro kayaker extraordinaire Ken “Hobie” Hoeve hosted a successful grassroots race on the creek with no more than a keg of beer waiting at the finish line.The next year Mountain Games took Homestake Creek nationwide as some of the world’s best paddlers hucked their meat down drops like “Leap of Faith” and “Piece of S**t.”
 Race rules are simple – the fastest time to the finish line of the ¼ mile creek wins.

-The Steep Creek Championship is a kayak race for ONLY the most experienced whitewater kayakers.
-All participants must be a proficient Class V kayaker and have kayaked the race course prior to the competition.
-The race takes place on Homestake Creek located outside the town of Red Cliff and is approximately ¼ mile long and drops 480′ per mile.
+The Steep Creek Championship is for serious Class V kayakers.
+Pins, swims and injuries happen here, even to top athletes.
+The course is on Homestake Creek located outside the town of Red Cliff and is approximately ¼ mile long and drops 480′ per mile.
 All competitors must have successfully navigated the course prior to the competition.

 Open-Men / Open-Women

-All athletes are required to have their have their boat washed onsite prior to racing at the designated boat wash station or they will be subject to disqualification.
+All athletes are required to have their have their boat washed onsite prior to training and racing at the designated boat wash station or they will be subject to disqualification.
 Please be respectful of the US Forest Service for allowing us to use this precious resource.

-1) All competitors must have kayaked Homestake Creek prior to competing.
+All competitors must have successfully kayaked Homestake Creek prior to competing.

-3) The race will be run in a time-trial format.
+The race will be run in a time-trial format.
 Women will be sent out in two (2) minute intervals and men will be sent out in one (1) minute intervals.
-Athlete’s bib and start time will be recorded at the start line.
+Athletes’ bib and start times will be electronically and manually recorded at the start and finish line.

-4) Athletes must start on the designated starting ramp.
-The race starter will give each athlete a 30-second warning, 10-second warning and begin the start countdown at five (5).
-At “go”, athlete will be released onto race course.
+Athletes start on the designated starting ramp.
+The race starter will give each athlete a 30-second and 10-second warning and begin the start countdown at five (5).
+At “go”, the athlete will be released.
 Finish times will be recorded when the athlete crosses the finish line.

-6) Due to downstream hazards, all athletes must take out at the designated take-out or they may be subject to penalties.
+Due to downstream hazards, all athletes must take out at the designated take-out or they may be subject to disqualification from the event.

 DIRECTIONS TO START LINE FROM VAIL: